zachmongare/Li-Fi-Communication-System/README.md

    git clone https://github.com/zachmongare/Li-Fi-Communication-System.git
    cd Li-Fi-Communication-System
 2. **Assembly:**
-   - Build the transmitter circuit as shown in schematics/Transmitter Schematic.kicad_sch.
+   - Build the transmitter circuit as shown in [schematics/Transmitter Schematic.kicad_sch](schematics/Transmitter Schematic.kicad_sch).
-   - Build the receiver circuit as shown in schematics/Receiver Schematic.kicad_sch.
+   - Build the receiver circuit as shown in [schematics/Receiver Schematic.kicad_sch](schematics/Receiver Schematic.kicad_sch).
 3. **Upload the Code:**
    - Connect the transmitter Arduino Uno R3 to your PC and open the Arduino IDE.
-   - Select the correct board and port and upload the code in code/transmitter.ino
+   - Select the correct board and port and upload the code in [code/transmitter.ino](code/transmitter.ino).
-   - Repeat the above steps for the receiver Arduino Uno R3 and upload the code in code/receiver.ino
+   - Repeat the above steps for the receiver Arduino Uno R3 and upload the code in [code/receiver.ino](code/receiver.ino).